scfurl/mergeBams/README.md

 version 0.11

-Merge sam/bam files with intelligent cell barcode preservation
+Merge sam/bam files with intelligent cell barcode preservation.
+This has been tested on bam file and tsv output from the 10X Genomics Cellranger program.
+The implementation of mergeBams was motivated by and primarily designed for working with Cellranger output.

 ## Requirements